NBISweden/workshop-kmer-analysis/gsize/gsize.md

 So that probably means that we need to try some different values of k before settling on something useful.

 ### Step 1: count k-mers and generate a histogram of the k-mer occurence
-There are many tools to kount kmers.
+There are many tools to count kmers.
 We will use KAT today (which use a modified version of Jellyfish internally).

 Can be installed with conda.
 ```